 The directors are responsible for the other information presented in the Annual Report together with the financial statements.
-The other information comprises the information included in the strategic and directors' report other than the financial statements and our auditor's report thereon.
+The other information comprises the information included in the strategic and directors' report.
+The financial statements and our auditor's report thereon do not comprise part of the other information.
 Our opinion on the financial statements does not cover the other information and, accordingly, we do not express an audit opinion or, except as explicitly stated below, any form of assurance conclusion thereon.